 Swing’s Guide To Completing Mandated Reporter Training

-California requires all substitute teachers to complete training to become a certified mandated reporters.
-A mandated reporter is a person who, because of their profession, is legally required to report any suspicion of child abuse or neglect to the relevant authorities.
-In order to sub with Swing in California, you must verify with us that you have completed the training and passed the test.
+California requires all substitute teachers to complete the training to become certified Mandated Reporters.
+(Refer to the FAQs below for a complete definition of a Mandated Reporter.)
+In order to work as a substitute teacher with Swing Education in California, you must verify that you have completed the training and have passed the test.
 Here’s how:

-- Register your account on the official state website here
+- Register your account on the Mandated Reporter Training Website.

-- If this is your first time registering, you will receive an email to confirm your account
+- If this is your first time registering, you will receive an email prompting you to confirm your account.

 - Watch the training module